-A historical ferruginous hawk nest is located on the southern edge or the easement area (Figure 4).
-It was last documented as active in 1986.
+A historical ferruginous hawk nest is located on the last documented as active in 1986.
 At least one other ferruginous hawk nest is within 10 miles of the easement area (see Figure 1 in Attachment A).
 Since the easement area is primarily sagebrush shrubsteppe habitat, it provides suitable foraging habitat for ferruginous hawk and other raptor species using the northwest-southeast ridgeline.
 The location of the easement area on the ridgeline increases its value as raptor foraging habitat and makes it more likely that ferruginous hawks, and potentially other raptors, would nest there in the future.